xiaoxi-ij478/sdm660-mainline-linux/Documentation/driver-api/dmaengine/provider.rst

     writes for which the descriptor should be in different format from normal data descriptors.

+- DMA_PREP_IMM_CMD

+  - If set, the client driver tells DMA controller that passed data in DMA API is immediate command data.

+  - Interpretation of command data is DMA controller specific.
+It can be used for issuing immediate commands to other peripherals/register reads/register writes for which the descriptor shoudl be in a different format from normal data descriptors.

 - DMA_PREP_REPEAT

   - If set, the transfer will be automatically repeated when it ends until a